-Elemetal shut down most of its operation in early 2017.
-The firm was implicated in a scheme to launder money for South American drug cartels and lost its designation as an LBMA and COMEX approved refiner.
+Elemetal shut down most of its operations in early 2017.
+The firm was implicated in a scheme to launder money for South American drug cartels and lost its designation as an LBMA and COMEX-approved refiner.
 That loss was the kiss of death for the firm, which soon shuttered most of its production.

-Florida-based Republic Metals had a blow up of its own late last year.
+Florida-based Republic Metals had a blow-up of its late last year.